Ronald Reagan summarized government’s view of the economy: “If it moves, tax it. If it keeps moving, regulate it. If it stops moving, subsidize it.”

 America didn’t build any reactors between 1978 and 2013.
 Two new reactors in Georgia are still under construction after almost a decade.

-Other countries, like France and Korea, have managed to keep nuclear power affordable.
+Other countries, like France and Korea, have managed to keep costs down.
 They didn’t do it by lowering environmental or safety standards.
 They did it by streamlining regulations and providing economies of scale, in the case of France under a government monopoly.

 Tax credit for protected industry